-The ever changing policy and funding environment means we need to be continuously agile, proactive to change, and work with employers, local authorities, LEPs and stakeholders to ensure we are meeting their needs and the needs of our learners.
+The ever changing policy and funding environment means we need to be continuously agile, proactive to change, and work with employers, local authorities, and other stakeholders to ensure we are meeting their needs and the needs of our learners.
+This will take on even greater importance in future as a result of a new statutory responsibility placed on colleges to review its curriculum offer regularly to ensure it is aligned to the needs set out in Local Skills Improvement Plans by employer groups.
 We are focused on ensuring long term sustainability, recognising that this will be achieved with more flexible and innovative models of operation, including greater collaboration and partnership.